 Prof. Peter Brown

-Peter Brown is Professor of Experimental Neurology in the Nuffield Department of Clinical Neurosciences, University of Oxford, Honorary Consultant Neurologist at the John Radcliffe Hospital, and Director of the MRC Brain Network Dynamics Unit at the University of Oxford.
+Peter Brown is Professor of Experimental Neurology in the Nuffield Department of Clinical Neurosciences, University of Oxford, and Director of the MRC Brain Network Dynamics Unit at the University of Oxford.

-After graduating in Medicine at the University of Cambridge, Peter Brown divided his time between the MRC Human Movement and Balance Unit, where he worked as a senior clinical scientist, and the National Hospital for Neurology and Neurosurgery, where he was a Consultant in Neurology.
+Peter Brown graduated in Medicine at the University of Cambridge.
 He was appointed a Professor of Neurology at University College London in 2004, and in 2006 he became Head of the Sobell Department of Motor Neuroscience and Movement Disorders at the Institute of Neurology, University College London.
 He moved to the Nuffield Department of Clinical Neurosciences at the University of Oxford as Professor of Experimental Neurology in 2010.
-In 2012, he was awarded a Nicholas Kurti Senior Research Fellowship at Brasenose College, Oxford.
 Professor Brown’s research group has been continuously funded by the Medical Research Council since 1995, and has received additional funding from the European Commission, Wellcome Trust, Rosetrees Trust and National Institute of Health Research Oxford Biomedical Research Centre.

 Professor Brown began his research in disorders of Movement in the early 1990s, when he was instrumental in classifying and determining the underlying pathophysiology of myoclonus, and the stiff person and startle syndromes.
-Later in the 1990s, he developed an interest in the pathophysiology of Parkinson’s disease, which has since been sustained so that he is now one of the leading international figures in the field.
+He then developed an interest in the pathophysiology of Parkinson’s disease, which has since been sustained.
 Specifically, he has established the importance of exaggerated oscillatory synchronisation in the human disease and demonstrated that the most widely-used animal model of the disease, the 6-hydroxydopamine-lesioned rodent, shares the same pathophysiology.
 The latter has heightened the value of this model in the investigation of pathological circuit changes and novel treatment approaches.
 In 2008, he published the first objective demonstration that exaggerated oscillatory activity in the basal ganglia is causally linked to slowness of movement, and that therapeutic deep brain stimulation suppresses such activity.